MichaelGrupp/maps/README.md

 ### Lens

-The lens tool magnifies a region below the mouse cursor to the original image size.
+The lens tool magnifies a region below the mouse cursor with a magnification factor (in Aligned view) or to the original image size (in Tiles / Stacked view).
 This makes it fast to inspect details of large maps in selected regions without tedious zooming and/or dragging.

 * Right-click the mouse on a map to enable/disable the lens (or press L).
 * Adjust it...